David-VTUK/lab-docs/docs/prometheus/part-four.md

 For this example, the latter is used as a provides a less error-prone and scalable way to manage additional scrape configurations

 ##  Additional Scrape config

+This scrape configuration references the three nodes in the Workload cluster.
+In addition, a label is automatically created that identifies the cluster these nodes reside in.
+This is helpful to distinguish these metrics from other nodes that may be scraped for similar metrics in the future.

 ```yaml
 - job_name: 'workload-cluster-nodes'